CarloTamburrelli/django_squac/README.md

 ## Very Important

-Phase 2 of the game (battle part) is yet to be finished implementing.
-The system currently redirects players to battle (only multivelox and kerokaznu).
+Phase 2 of the game (battle part) is yet to be finished implementing.The system currently only redirects players to battle (only multivelox and kerokaznu).

 In this moment there are 3 users (and of course admin) :
 ```sh